- Off road parking

 - Off road parking available on first come, first served basis in allocated parking bays opposite cottage

 - Enclosed front patio with picnic bench

-- Enclosed rear patio with garden furniture
+- Enclosed, private rear patio with garden furniture

 - Two well-behaved dogs welcome (please bring own dog beds and towels)

 - Pub 20 mins walk

 - Note: Front patio is gated and enclosed by a 3' 5" stone wall.

 Blaenau Ffestiniog 1.1 miles; Porthmadog 8 miles; Betws-y-Coed 15 miles; Beddgelert 16 miles.

 Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.